« View All Posts

 Following 19 years as an over-the-road truck driver, and more than 2 million accident-free miles, Jody joined ATS as a safety specialist in 2019.
 Today, using his well-rounded knowledge of truck driver safety and safe practices, Jody acts as a driver safety counselor overseeing ATS's newest safety program, ATS Safety Driven University.
 Jody approaches each day in the transportation world with self-confidence and poise as he helps ATS's many drivers improve their safety knowledge and practices.

-What Are Tire Chains?
+What are Tire Chains?

 Tire chains — metal devices secured around the tires — are designed to provide traction when navigating snow-covered or icy roads.
 Tire chains are only designed to be used for short distances — ideally when you’re trying to drive to a safe location or get through a mountain pass.
 You shouldn’t drive more than 25 or 30 miles per hour (mph) with them on.

 Driving with tire chains on is a rough ride.
 If they come loose, they can do a lot of damage to your truck and tires.
-You can pop tires, tear up your truck or lose mud flaps.
+You can pop tires, tear up your truck, or lose mud flaps.

 Because of the damage they can cause, best practice is not to use them.
 Not only that but even if there are designated areas to chain up, they’re usually just on the side of the road.
 It can be dangerous and scary to chain up on the side of an icy, snow-covered road with traffic sliding by.